Spiced Persimmon Olive Oil Cake

 - In a bowl, combine the dry ingredients (not the sugar, though) and set them aside.

-- Add in the dry ingredients, and beat on low just to combine.
+- Add in the dry ingredients, and mix on low just to combine.
 Raise the speed to medium and continue to mix for another 30 seconds.
-Add in the persimmons and nuts, and beat for a few more seconds until incorporated.
+Fold in the persimmons and nuts to distribute them evenly.

-- Pour the batter into the pan from one side to avoid air pockets.
+- Pour the batter into the pan, and smooth out the top.
 Bake on the center rack for 45-50 minutes, rotating the pan about 20 minutes into baking.
 The cake is done when the cake tests clean in the deepest part of the pan.

 - Cool the cake for about 10 minutes then invert it onto a wire rack to finish cooling.
-Put the powdered sugar in a fine sieve and, tapping the rim of the sieve, dust the sugar over the cake.
+To dress the cake up a bit for dessert, put the powdered sugar in a fine sieve and, tapping the rim of the sieve, dust the sugar over the cake.
 Slice and serve.

 - This recipe is a Community Pick!